1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Treatment

-• Topical or systemic steroids: Calming inflammation in the duodenum for more rapid symptom relief.
+• Topical or systemic steroids: The standard of calming of inflammation in the duodenum so that symptoms can/should also be relieved more quickly.

-• Anti-Siglec-8 antibody therapy: A novel biologic treatment that targets eosinophils directly to reduce inflammation.
+• Anti-Siglec-8 antibody therapy: The anti-eosinophilic biologic treatment consists of performing a direct procedure on eosinophils in order to decrease inflammation.

 Why Choose GastroDoxs?